Jake Fraley Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.91 team ERA that ranks 10th among all league pitching staffs.
+- The Giants have a 3.94 team ERA that ranks 10th among all MLB pitching staffs.

-- DeSclafani (4-8) gets the starting nod for the Giants in his 18th start of the season.
-He has a 4.44 ERA in 93 1/3 innings pitched, with 72 strikeouts.
+- Giants pitchers combine to surrender 101 home runs (1.1 per game), the seventh-fewest in the league.

+- Stripling (0-2 with a 6.11 ERA and 40 strikeouts in 45 2/3 innings pitched) makes the start for the Giants, his ninth of the season.

-- In his most recent appearance on Saturday, July 1, the right-hander tossed three innings against the New York Mets, giving up three earned runs while surrendering three hits.
+- In his last time out on Friday, the right-hander tossed 4 2/3 innings against the Pittsburgh Pirates, giving up two earned runs while surrendering five hits.

+- The 33-year-old has put up a 6.11 ERA and 7.9 strikeouts per nine innings across 13 games this season, while giving up a batting average of .292 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.